 The number of people that will be joining you on your gulet charter holidays.
-Having determined the guest count, again will assist in shortlisting choices for boats.
-Again, if you aren’t sure, and say it could range from 12 – 16 persons, then looking for a gulet which can accommodate up to 16 (using your possible maximum guest count) would be another good way to shortlist.
+Having determined the guest count, again will assist in shortlisting for boats.
+Again, if you aren’t sure, and say it could range from 12 – 16 persons, then look for gulets which can accommodate up to 16 (using your possible maximum guest count).
+Another good way to shortlist.
 Now we come to the matter of standards.

 Tip No. 3

 What level of quality are you seeking?
-While most gulets will be of comfortable and decent quality, there are ones that do fit into the lower economic, less than 1 star rating.
-The reason in most cases is dues to the age of the gulet and the fact that it does not have any air conditioning.
+While most gulets will be of comfortable and decent quality, there are ones that do fit into the lower economic, less than 1 star rating – be careful.
+The reason in most cases is dues to the age of the gulet and the fact that it does not have any air conditioning and also not very well looked after.
 If you plan on traveling during the months of June through to the end of September – you may prefer to have air conditioning since it gets very hot (30 – 50+ celcius).
 Gulets rate according to either custom created “terminology” or stars.
 Please see rating levels below:

 - Luxury Gulets – 2 Star rating

 - Deluxe Gulets – 3 Star rating (most popular standard)